 Here’s the other thing: even if you don’t like/ship Natasha and Banner, you don’t have to crap on Joss Whedon for it.
 He’s created some of the most famous strong female characters—he wrote Buffy the Vampire Slayer, and turned Maria Hill and Melinda May and the Scarlett Witch and Agent Freaking Carter into Strong Women Role Models.
-And yes, maybe there’s still room for improvement in the ratio of male superheroes to female superheroes, but Joss Whedon has done a whole lot for female superheroes and the girls who watch them.
+And yes, maybe there’s still room for improvement in the ratio of male superheroes to female superheroes—and in the female superheroes themselves—but despite his mistakes, Joss Whedon has done a whole lot for boss female characters and the girls who watch them.
 As Mark Ruffalo points out in his response (linked above), male superheroes can have love lives and be weak or strong and no one says anything, but because there aren’t as many female superheroes, we’re more protective of them.
 And to some extent, that’s okay.
 But to the extent of actually sending Joss Whedon hate to the point where he deactivates his twitter to get to a “quieter place” is not okay.
 Remember that these characters come from comic books—not Joss Whedon’s imagination—and though he’s tinkering with them, he’s not creating too many new ones.
-He has to work with what he’s already got.
+He’s working with what he’s already got.
 You can have your opinions on Brutasha, regardless of whether they’re positive or negative, but for the love of God, don’t go after Joss Whedon for it.

 (And also, for those of you who really want a Marvel movie with a female superhero as the main character, I suggest you read this article on new developments for the Captain Marvel movie.
 Thoroughly, because it mentions that writers have been hired for a Black Widow solo movie (!!!))